 It is easy to identify any activities which consume more time than they should.
 For example, I found via tracking that food shopping took up around 4 hours a week and resolved it by switching to deliveries.

-Patterns in behaviour and working preferences become apparent.
-I have found that I work best in 2-hour blocks, with long breaks for reading, phone calls and walks in afterwards.
+Patterns in behavior and working preferences become apparent.
+I have found that I work best in 2-hour blocks, with long breaks for reading, phone calls and walks in afterward.